bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 }
 ```

 Q3.
-What problems can you see with this code in the createTransaction API endpoint.
+Refer to the createTransaction endpoint in main.js.
+What problem can you see with the code here?

 ```
 // Get the UTXO and decide how many utxo to sign.